 - COST: Old Town Ticket

 If you’re interested in archaeology and the ancient history of Vietnam, visit the Sa Huynh Culture Museum.
 The museum has over 1,000 artifacts from the Sa Huynh culture, an ancient culture that lived in the area from 1,000 BC to 200 AD.
-Since similar artifacts were found in the Philippines, Thailand, and Borneo, it’s believed that trade was going on 2,000 years ago.
+Since similar artifacts were found in the Philippines, Thailand, and Borneo, it’s believed that trade existed between the peoples 2,000 years ago.

-On day 2 of this Hoi An Itinerary, you’ll be exploring the countryside around Hoi-An on an easy and relaxing bike tour with excellent guides from Heaven and Earth Tours.
+On day 2 of this Hoi An Itinerary, you’ll explore Hoi-An’s countryside on a relaxing bike tour.
+I went with Heaven and Earth Tours, and I highly recommend them.

 I’ll describe the tour I took.

-We visited a variety of places that made local handicrafts and goods: bed mats, lacquerware, rice wine, and boats.
+On the island, we visited various places that made local handicrafts and everyday goods: bed mats, lacquerware, rice wine, and boats.

-We also had an opportunity to ride in one of the basket boats that they make on the island.
+Next, we rode in the famous basket boats they made on the island.

-Over the entrance to one village was an archway topped with the photo of Ho Chi Minh and the words in Vietnamese, “There is nothing better than freedom.”
-I love history, so I got a kick out of seeing this evidence of the Vietnamese passion for their independence and the American failure to bomb the Vietnamese into submission.
+As we approached the entrance to a village, an archway caught my eye.
+It was adorned with a photo of Ho Chi Minh and the words in Vietnamese, “There is nothing better than freedom.”
+This was a powerful testament to the Vietnamese people’s unwavering passion for their independence, a stark contrast to the American attempts to bomb them into submission.

 - OPEN: 7:00 am – 10:00 pm